equetzal/huronOS-build-tools/README.md

 - Training camps
 - Training competitions

-Because of this, huronOS is a very **specific-purpose** distro, and it is designed to work synchronously with a [directives server](https://github.com/equetzal/huronOS-directives-server) which specify it's behavior at any given moment.
+Because of this, huronOS is a very **specific-purpose** distro, and it is designed to work synchronously with a [directives file]() which specify it's behavior at any given moment.
 So it is **not** recommended to use huronOS as a personal use distro, but for machines that will be used by competitive programming contestants.

 For this reason, huronOS is only able to be installed on **USB drives**.
 This is by design, so that you can run the system without modifying any hardware provided by schools or universities _(Usually competitive programming is run and supported by educational institutions, and it's competitors usually need to rely on their school provided hardware, which they're not allowed to modify)_